Do I Have Enough Auto Insurance?

 State Laws: Unless you live in New Hampshire, your state requires you to carry auto insurance.
 Most states require you to carry both property damage and bodily injury liability coverage.
 States require drivers to carry a certain minimum amount of coverage.
 Some drivers meet that amount, allowing them to legally drive on the road.
 Other drivers exceed that amount for added protection.
 Click here to see the limits required in your state.

-Lender Requirements: If you are leasing or financing your vehicle, then your lender will require higher insurance requirements.
+Lender Requirements: If you lease or finance your vehicle, your lender will have higher insurance requirements.
 Virtually all lenders require you to carry collision and comprehensive coverage to protect the collateral of the loan (the vehicle), for example.
 No state requires you to carry collision or comprehensive coverage.
 However, many drivers carry it to meet lender requirements.
 If you drop collision or comprehensive coverage, you could be violating the terms of your financing agreement (while also exposing yourself to significant financial loss).

 Peace of Mind: Some people buy car insurance for peace of mind.
 Some people like the feeling of having higher limits and adding all of the bells and whistles to their policy.
 They like the feeling of carrying roadside assistance and being protected everywhere they go.